HoBeZwe/SphericalScattering.jl/docs/src/planeWave.md

 ```

 !!! note
+    The provided `direction` and the `polarization` vectors have to be orthogonal.
+This is checked during initialization.

+!!! tip
-    The `direction` and the `polarization` are each automatically normalized.
+    The `direction` and the `polarization` vectors are each automatically normalized to unit vectors during the initialization.

 ---
 ## Incident Field